i2p/i2p.www/i2p2www/spec/common-structures.rst

   signature :: `Signature`
                length -> As inferred from the sigtype of the signing public key in the `Destination` that preceded this offline signature.
-               Signature of expires timestamp, transient sig type, and public key, by the destination public key,
+               Signature of expires timestamp, transient sig type, and public key, by the destination public key.

 {% endhighlight %}